AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Qualified_Interface/content.rst

 * <TARGET> identifies the target platform (as in the GNAT Pro toolchain prefixes, e.g.  powerpc-elf);
 * <TRACE> is the output file containing the execution trace
-* <alis.list> is a text file containing the list of GNAT Pro ALI file names associated with the units for which coverage is assessed
+* <UNITS> is a specification of the units for which coverage is to be assessed (so called *Units Of Interest*), with a :option:`--scos=@<alis.list>` switch, where <alis.list> is a text file containing the list of GNAT Pro ALI file names associated with these units.
 * <traces.list> is a text file containing the list of execution traces to operate on.